Sydney Blomquist: Detroit City FC, 2020 and 2023

 On April 9, 2020, Blomquist signed with Detroit City FC for their inaugural women's season.
 Due to the COVID-19 pandemic, the 2020 season was cut short to a 3 match series.
 She was named MVP for the abbreviated campaign.
 Blomquist controlled much of the team's attack and was a part of every goal scored.

 In 2023, Blomquist returned to DCFC to compete in the USL W League.
 Over a span of 12 matches, she predominantly played as attacking center mid, tallying 11 points (4 goals, 3 assists) for Le Rouge.

 Ferroviária, 2021

 For the 2021 season, Blomquist played for Associação Ferroviária de Esportes in Araraquara, Brazil.
 The Brazilian club is known for being two-time Copa Libertadores champions.

 Avaldsnes IL, 2022

 On December 13, 2021, Avaldsnes announced the signing of Blomquist on a 2-year deal.
 The club is managed by John Arne Riise.

 Telstar, 2024-2025

 Blomquist made a move to the Netherlands in 2024, signing with Telstar in the women’s Eredivisie.
 During the 24/25 campaign, Blomquist made 13 appearances, notching 1 goal and 1 assist against Feyenoord and AZ Alkmaar.

 Coaching career

 Blomquist joined the coaching staff of Florida Gulf Coast University's NCAA Division I women's soccer team in August 2025 as an assistant coach.
+In her one season with the Eagles and she help claim the ASUN Graphite Division Championship.
+In February 2026, Blomquist was hired as an assistant at Stony Brook.